Rorisang07/Women_in_Construction/README.md

 # Women_In_Construction
 This is a python-based Twitter Bot that likes and retweets tweets containing the hashtags "#WomeninConstruction, #WomeninQS, and #NewBuildingStructures."
-Its main objective is to encourage women to enter or continue working in the construction industry.
+It's main objective is to encourage women to enter or continue working in the construction industry.
  [Here](https://twitter.com/WomenInConstru2) is the link to the Twitter Bot page .

 ## Languages Used